sumanchapai/shell/README.md

 ### `filelines`

 `filelines` is supposed to find number of lines for a list of file names and their sum.
 Directories are ignored.
-Usage as follows:
+Usage as follows (`-a` includes hidden files):

 ```
 ls -a | filelines